Democrats say White House has until Friday to come up with fix to Obamacare problems

 The House bill would allow those insurance plans to extend into next year and gut a major part of the law by allowing anyone to purchase them, even though the existing policies don’t meet the tougher requirements of the Obamacare initiative.

-Among other things, the law prohibits discrimination for preexisting conditions and mandates coverage for mental health, prenatal care and other issues.
+Among other things, the Affordable Care Act prohibits discrimination for preexisting conditions and mandates coverage for mental health, prenatal care and other issues.
 This is a primary reason why insurance companies are dropping existing coverage.

 “In the absence of a solution that Democrats can support from the White House, you will see more and more Democrats voting for the Upton bill,” the Democratic source said of the plan being advanced this week by House Energy and Commerce Committee Chairman Fred Upton of Michigan.